Restaurants caught in COVID-19 yo-yo of shutdowns so soon after reopening

 Avoiding that role as a spreader of COVID-19 is motivating many restaurants to temporarily close.

-Park Tavern had been among the first bowling alleys to reopen, when permitted to do so on June 10 when Gov. Tim Walz lifted an emergency closure order on such facilities.
+Park Tavern had been among the first bowling alleys to reopen on June 10, when Gov. Tim Walz lifted an emergency closure order on such facilities.

 Shutting down for extensive cleaning was the safest choice, even though the infected worker had been sick at home for a few days and hadn't been at the bowling alley, said Phil Weber, Park Tavern's owner.